juanifioren/django-oidc-provider/DOC.md

 `int`.
 Expressed in seconds.
 Default is `60*10`.

 ##### OIDC_IDTOKEN_SUB_GENERATOR
 OPTIONAL.
-Subject Identifier.
-A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.
+A string with the location of your function. `sub` is a locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.

-Is just a function that receives a `user` object.
-Returns a unique `string` for the given user.
+The function receives a `user` object and returns a unique `string` for the given user.

 Default is:
 ```python